Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Introduction

 \end{itemize}

-Distinguishing between feedback models is crucial, as different applications provide different forms of supervision.
-For example, large language model (LLM) training data often consist of prompts paired with a single demonstrated completion.
-During interaction with users, the model may additionally receive feedback indicating whether a generated completion is correct or acceptable, corresponding to the mistake-known setting.
-Set-valued feedback also helps us understand the limits of a learner under maximal information feedback.
+Distinguishing between feedback models is crucial, as different applications provide different forms of supervision. \azreplace{For example}{A notable example is} large language model (LLM) training \azreplace{data often consist of}{where data contains} prompts paired with a single demonstrated completion.
+During interaction with users, the model may additionally receive feedback indicating whether a generated completion is acceptable, corresponding to the mistake-known setting.
+Set-valued feedback also helps understanding the limits of a learner under maximal information feedback.

-This work provides complete combinatorial (tree-based) characterizations of the optimal mistake bounds for any class in realizable case under all three feedback models, and establishes a novel trichotomy of regret bounds in the agnostic setting across these models.
-Our results also imply sample complexity bounds for the batch setup that depend on the combinatorial parameters of the online mistake bound characterizations, and apply also to infinite classes.
+This work studies learning from a class of multi-label hypotheses, that is, a set of functions $h:\cX \rightarrow 2^{\cY}$ that map every instance in the domain $\cX$ to a subset of the label space $\cY$.
+We provides complete combinatorial (tree-based) characterizations of the optimal mistake bounds for any multi-label class in the realizable case under all three feedback models.
+In the agnostic case, we demonstrate three different rates of regret among the feedback models, which is in contrast to single-valued online learning \citep{ben2009agnostic,hanneke2023multiclass}.
+Our results further imply sample complexity bounds for the batch setup for any hypothesis class. \paragraph{Our Contributions.} We formalize learning with multiple correct answers in the online setting and under the three models of feedback (Section~\ref{sec:setup}). \begin{itemize}[leftmargin=*] \item

+{\bf Realizable online learning.} We introduce novel combinatorial parameters $\LDU$, $\LDK$, and $\LDS$ and \fmreplace{show they characterize realizable online learnability under the three feedback models (Section~\ref{sec:LDs}}{based on these parameters we establish the first characterization of realizable online learnability under the three feedback models (Section~\ref{sec:LDs})}. \fmmargincomment{This is not the first work that studied these settings}The mistake-unknown setting was studied by \citet{joshi2025learning}, but only for finite hypothesis classes.
+Our characterization extends their result from finite (only) to any hypothesis classes.

+\item {\bf Agnostic online learning.} We provide examples of three different regret rates across the three feedback models: linear in $T$, $O(\sqrt{T \log (T)})$, and constant. \begin{itemize} \item {\bf Mistake-unknown.} We show that in the agnostic setting, the regret of mistake-unknown multi-label learning can grow linearly in the number of rounds $T$, even for a hypothesis class of size $3$ with $\LDU = 1$ (Section~\ref{sec:agnostic-H3}). \emph{ This highlights a distinction between realizable and agnostic learning: characterizations of the realizable setting fail to capture any meaningful regret bounds in the agnostic setting.
+This is in contrast to many learning settings where realizable learning implies agnostic learning \citep{hopkins2022realizable,ben2009agnostic}.}